danielcbit/apcctrl/doc/manual/manual.rst

     Warning communications lost with UPS lost.

-At the same time, it sends the same message to the system log and to the temporary EVENTS file (``/etc/apcctrl/apcupsd.events``).
+At the same time, it sends the same message to the system log and to the temporary EVENTS file (``/etc/apcctrl/apcctrl.events``).

-Plug the serial port plug back into your computer, and within about 12 seconds, apcupsd should reestablish communications and broadcast and log the following message:
+Plug the serial port plug back into your computer, and within about 12 seconds, apcctrl should reestablish communications and broadcast and log the following message:

 ::